kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 ### Case 2: Lots of local Excel files

 What if the data is in a file format whose read-in function doesn't know this trick about accepting a vector of file paths?
 In that case we can do what `read_csv()` is doing behind the scenes and _map_ the vector of file names to the read-in function, and explicitly bind the results together.
 The default `map()` function binds by making a list of whatever you did.
-But there are type-specific mappers, too.
-We are dealing with data frames---with regular tables of data---so we have a function, `map_dfr()`, that takes input and binds its output by row into a data frame (or dies trying).
 So for example, if our Congressional data were all Excel files in `.xlsx` format, and they all had the same structure with a header row of column names, we could write this:

 {{< code r >}}

 df <- filenames |>
-    map_dfr(~ readxl::read_xlsx(.x),
+  set_names() |>
+  map(\(x) readxl::read_xlsx(x)) |>
-          .id = "path")
+  list_rbind(names_to = "path")
 {{< /code >}}

 And we would get (almost) the same result.
-Here we start with the vector of filenames and pass it down a pipe to `map_dfr()`, which goes ahead and maps, or applies, the `read_xlsx()` function to each element of the filenames vector---i.e. to each file.
-The `.x` there is a placeholder or pronoun that means 'whatever one we're working on right now'.
-Mapping functions like this is just a kind of iteration where you don't have to explicitly write a loop.
-This makes it easier to cleanly compose sequences or chains of functions without having to explicitly create a bunch of placeholder objects or declare counters and so on.
+Here we start with the vector of filenames and pass it down a pipe to `set_names()`, which usefully labels the elements of the filename vector with their values (in this case, the file paths).
+Then we pass it along to `map()`, which goes ahead and maps, or applies, the `read_xlsx()` function to each element of the filenames vector---i.e. to each file.
+The `\(x)` notation there is a the shorthand for an anonymous function.
+Each element of the `filenames` vector becomes the `x` that is read in turn.
+Mapping a function like this is just a kind of iteration where you don't have to explicitly write a loop.
+This makes it easier to cleanly compose sequences or chains of functions without having to create a bunch of placeholder objects, declare counters, and so on.

 ### Case 3: Lots of remote CSV or Excel files in a bare directory